nathanbabcock/hypetrigger-configs/README.md

 - **CROP**: the area of the screen to capture
 - **FILTER**: pre-processing applied to the image to make it easier to process
-- **RECOGNIZE**: run the filtered image through OCR or other image analysis methods
+- **AI**: run the filtered image through OCR or other image analysis methods
 - **PARSE**: If any text is recognized from the image, parse it (e.g. with a regex) to see if it matches an expected value

 Look at the first trigger in the `cod-warzone.json` config: